Stoppedwumm-Studios/STScenes/tutorial/README.md

 ## Scripts
 Scripts WILL BE EXECUTED IN SCENE FOLDER IF THERE IS NO FAILSAFE

-I wrote a Function to load
+I wrote a Function to load the script, to use it, disable the script in the scene, as soon as it loads in, it will do a recursive search in the Scenes for scripts and enable them

 ## More Scene Types
 ### AudioScenes